nekhvoya/teamcity-test/README.md

 4. Create build step (Automated)

 Preconditions:
-* an admin user is logged in
+* admin user is logged in
-* a test project is created
+* test project is created
-* a build is created in test project
+* build is created in test project

 | Step                                          | Expected result                                                                                          |
 |-----------------------------------------------|----------------------------------------------------------------------------------------------------------|